toolleeo/cli-apps/README.md

 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.
 * [Draw](https://github.com/maaslalani/draw) - draw is an simple drawing tool in the terminal.
 Hold your mouse down and move it across the screen to draw anything you want!
 * [fortune](http://software.clapper.org/fortune/) - Generates random messages feched from a quotation database.
+* [pokeget](https://github.com/talwat/pokeget) - A bash script you can use to display cool sprites of pokemon in your terminal.
 * [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.
 * [sha256-animation](https://github.com/in3rsha/sha256-animation) - Animation of the SHA-256 hash function in your terminal.
 * [Steam Locomotive](http://www.cyberciti.biz/tips/displays-animations-when-accidentally-you-type-sl-instead-of-ls.html) - A steam locomotive traverses the screen from right to left if `sl` is typed instead of `ls`.